 Continuing past the junction, the trail travels down into a valley before climbing to an open maple grove at 3.4 miles.
 Check out the view that's just past the grove on the left.
 The trail descends briefly then begins to climb more steeply to a large glacial bank called High Bank at 4.1 miles.
 The trail continues its long ascent of Giant, passing a lean-to at 5.7 miles before easing off a bit.
 Enjoy this easy stretch — the trail begins to steeply climb at 6.1 miles, it levels off again after 0.7 miles, then it again begins climbing to a nice ledge at 7.2 miles.
 From here the trail is pretty easy as it approaches the summit at 7.4 miles, where there are outstanding views of the Eastern High Peaks, including the Great Range.

-There is a lean-to at the 5.7-mile mark on the North Trail to Giant.
+There is a primitive campsite near the outlet of Giant's Washbowl on the Zander Scott Trail, and a lean-to at the 5.7-mile mark on the North Trail.

 Snowshoeing Giant Mountain in winter is a serious endeavor that should only be attempted after tackling a few of the area's smaller mountains.
 Snowshoes are required and will suffice on the generally well-packed trail, but snow spikes are highly recommended for the steep upper reaches of the mountain.
 The open stretches along the Zander Scott Trail are particularly hazardous when icy and should only be attempted by hikers with the proper gear and with experience on steep, open, icy routes.
 This is especially important on the descent.